Foster Care Licensing Requirements: What You Need to Qualify

 Foster care licensing requirements are set at the state level, which means there is variation.
 But the broad framework is consistent across most of the United States:

 Age.
-Most states require prospective foster parents to be at least 21 years old.
-Some states allow 18 or 19 with specific restrictions.
+Minimum age is state-specific; many states use 21, while some allow younger applicants with restrictions.
 There is generally no upper age limit, though agencies may consider your age in relation to the age of children you are requesting and your expected health status over the foster care period.

 Marital status.
 You do not need to be married to foster or adopt.
-Single adults, unmarried couples, same-sex couples, and families of all configurations can be approved.
-The legal framework in all U.S. states has recognized same-sex couples' equal right to foster and adopt since 2015.
+Single adults, unmarried couples, same-sex couples, and families of many configurations may be approved under applicable state and agency rules.
+Check your jurisdiction's current requirements.

 Home ownership vs. renting.
 You do not need to own your home.
 Renters can be fully licensed, provided the home meets safety requirements and the landlord permits foster children.
 Your rental agreement may need to be reviewed as part of the home study.